Approximately 38,000 private business establishments have chosen Austin to grow their businesses. It’s easy to see why.

 Austin has a strong track record of helping businesses thrive and grow.
 Our city offers a wealth of resources for all our companies, from small start-ups to Fortune 500 firms.

-- Global Commercialization Group- catalyzes emerging knowledge-based economies throughout the world by bringing innovative technologies to global markets.
+- Texas Global- catalyzes emerging knowledge-based economies throughout the world by bringing innovative technologies to global markets.

 - Austin Technology Incubator- provides counsel and infrastructure support to technology companies to help them transition into high-growth firms.